IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 work in Linux, although I never put it into production.
 I plan to make some changes to this code so that the camera will accept a signal from an external sensor to time the image grabs as opposed to just grabbing an image every N seconds.
 Timing is everything on a production line!
 If you are doing something similar, I'd be keen to hear about it!
+- I am hoping to develop high level and low level functions.
+I'm finding that certain commands need to be run in a certain order to work properly.
+High level functions will assemble low level functions in the correct order and offer better error handling for users.
+Examples of this could be setting the image dimensions.
+High level commands could check for validity before applying them and return a failure if the dimensions were not within correct parameters.....

 ### Working Example
 Here is my dog Pip